mroberts1/BOOTSTRA.386/manual/index.md

 I see McBridge move the mouse pointer around the screen and talk to his colleague Sheryl, "Do you know where the pie chart button is?"

 Sheryl looks over his shoulder, "maybe you need to press those F keys".
 I watch as McBride cycles through the F keys.
-He doesn't know the metaphores.
+He doesn't know the metaphors.
 "It's the aggregate button, the big A" I keep thinking, "In the Print facet."

 After 5 minutes he and Sheryl whisper to each other and look back from the screen.